- Home

 Major matters considered by the Board of Corporate Auditors

-They include audit policies, the legality of business reports and annexed detailed statements, the appropriateness of the execution of duties by directors, the internal control system and its status of operation, and the reasonableness of the methods and results of audits conducted by the accounting auditor.
+They include audit policies, the legality of business reports and annexed detailed statements, the legality of the execution of duties by directors, the internal control system and its status of operation, and the reasonableness of the methods and results of audits conducted by the accounting auditor.

 ◎: Chairperson, 〇: Member, △: Attendant